 Understandably, procurement is a difficult process to control.
 This is underlined by the fact that traditional procurement involves many groups with different users and departments responsible for each element of the overall process.
 This makes visibility more blurred, leading to a bigger loss of control and is usually increased by miscommunication between buyer companies and the many suppliers involved.
 Spend control becomes flawed, which could potentially mean further financial burdens.

-Companies can overcome these challenges with an eProcurement platform.
-These are cloud based management platforms that link buyers and sellers into one single platform.
-A cloud based spend management platform is an efficient procurement system that leads to significant management gains.
+A key component to overcome these challenges is automation using an eProcurement platform.
+Linking buyers and sellers into one single platform.
+Plus, providing a mechanism for users to make purchases.
+A cloud based eProcurement spend management platform leads to significant efficiency gains across an organisation.

 Jaikumar Vijayan author of “E-Procure System Talks Back in Real Time” states that “e-procurement systems are efficient platforms that lead to substantial economic gains.”
 Samuel Greengard states that “for invoicing alone up to $14 per invoice could be saved by automating invoices.”